khiner/react-scripts-bootstrap-site-generator/README.md

 },
 ```

-That's all it takes to generate everything from a summary card in the index page linking to a separate page with content, including prepopulated social media share links and a Disqus comment section!
+That's all it takes to generate everything from a dropdown nav item, and summary card in the index page linking to a separate page with content, including prepopulated social media share links and a Disqus comment section!

 Here's a more complex one with documentation explaining all the keys: